artifecx/CODE-Interpreter/README.md

 ### Parsing and Type functions:
 - TYPE(<variable/literal>) - returns the data type of whatever is inside the parenthesis
 - TOSTRING(<variable/literal>) - converts the input to string, converts any data type to string
-- TOINT(<variable/literal>) - converts the input to int, valid conversions from: float, numerical string/char
+- TOINT(<variable/literal>) - converts the input to int, valid conversions from: float, numerical string/char, char to ascii decimal number, e.g. TOINT('a') -> 97 in ASCII
 - TOFLOAT(<variable/literal>) - converts the input to float, valid conversions from: int, numerical string/char